libretime/libretime/docs/user-manual/dashboard.md

 **Trashcan**.

 To cancel the current show completely, click the red button to the right again.
-A pop-up window will ask you to confirm the cancellation, as this action cannot be undone.
+A pop-up window will ask you to confirm the cancellation, as this action can't be undone.

 Items which are no longer available have an exclamation mark icon in the second column.
 This may happen for media files which were part of previous shows, and were removed from LibreTime's library (main storage or watched folders) subsequently.
-Items which are included in forthcoming shows cannot be removed from the Library via the LibreTime interface.
+Items which are included in forthcoming shows can't be removed from the Library via the LibreTime interface.

 ### Adding content to a running show